 Unfortunately, the same cannot be said about the Red Hot Chili Peppers, who’s up and down (currently way down) career peaked with 1991’s Blood Sugar Sex Magik.
 The album is the band’s only attempt that perfectly combined the ferocious p-funk style that characterized their earlier releases (tracks like “Funky Monks” & “Give It Away”) with the melodic, Hendrix-style guitar riffs of John Frusciante (“Under the Bridge,” “I Could Have Lied”) to create a bona fide masterpiece, although some of their later albums before Frusciante’s departure were pretty damn good too.
 The album also brought the funk to a new generation and the mainstream in a way that hadn’t happened in the past.

 And that’s all well and good but 1991 – and the nineties as a whole – belong to Nirvana even if Kurt Cobain did depart this earth before the decade’s halfway mark.
 I am admittedly too young and frankly not knowledgeable enough to wax poetic about all of the history of music but I know this: nothing changed music – and culture – more abruptly or more radically than “Smells Like the Teen Spirit,” and Nevermind.
 The opening chords of that song are some of the most recognizable in the world; the cover art of Nevermind is one of the most iconic album covers ever; and in death Kurt Cobain has become ubiquitous for good and bad.
 Kurt was a champion for musicians such as the Melvins, Pixies, and Butthole Surfers before the type of music they released was accepted popularly – and even to a wide degree critically.
-I like to think he’s proud of the fact that his legacy is that bands like that were legitimized and underground scenes forever emboldened by Nevermind and the resulting hysteria.
+I like to think he’s proud of the fact that his legacy is that bands like that were legitimized and underground scenes forever emboldened by Nevermind and the resulting hysteria – even if he hated that it let every grunger-adjacent band in the Pacific Northwest to pick up a record deal in the early nineties no matter how shitty their sound.

 What more is there to say about a year that gave you “Good Vibrations,” “Black or White,” “Learning to Fly,” “Smells like Teen Spirit,” and everything in between?
 1991 is the most diverse year in music.
 It was a landmark year for hip hop, pop, rock, and alternative genres; it produced some of the most influential albums ever and some of the catchiest, most recognizable tunes around; and it was the greatest year in music.
 Ever.